junyi07/Portfolio-Investment-System/README.md

 ```
 # Details
 ## Final Result
-implemented a simulation trade on JoinQuant platform from Janurary 2015 to December 2015 and got a simulation return average 44% higher than the benchmark.
+Implemented a simulation trade on JoinQuant platform from Janurary 2015 to December 2015 and got a simulation return average 44% higher than the benchmark.

 ![image](https://github.com/Junyihe1107/Portfolio-Investment-System/blob/master/image/Result.png)